Against the odds, a synagogue grew in Ridgewood.

 Many of the earliest Jewish residents in the area also owned businesses in town and were determined to band together to protect their economic interests and elevate their social standing.
 Thus was born the Brandeis Men’s Club, whose first president, Alexander Puritz, served in 1940-41.
 A short time later, the women decided to form their own social group, with Zena Black stepping into the role of Sisterhood’s first president in 1944-45.
 These pioneering families created a remarkable foundation for northwest Bergen County Jewry to worship, socialize, and educate their children.

-It wasn’t long before word of the Men’s Club and Sisterhood success began to spread, and in 1952, the village, home to 17 churches, approved the creation of its first Jewish congregation.
-About 60 families proudly established the Jewish Community Center of Ridgewood at 79 Oak Street, dedicated to the promotion of Jewish social, civic, educational and religious interests.
-They elected Stanley Knauer the first president, for a one-year term, 1952-53.
+It wasn’t long before word of the success of the Men’s Club and Sisterhood began to spread.
+In 1952, the village, home to seventeen churches, approved the creation of its first Jewish congregation.
+About sixty families proudly established the Jewish Community Center of Ridgewood at 79 Oak Street.
+It was dedicated to the promotion of Jewish social, civic, educational, and religious interests.
+The first president, Stanley Knauer, was elected for a one-year term from 1952-53.

-By 1958, the JCC of Ridgewood had outgrown its small space and was seeking to build a new larger facility on property it had purchased on Grove Street, its present site.
-The building fund campaign launched in 1959, and by 1961, the newly named Temple Israel and Jewish Community Center was open for business, serving its 126 member families.
+By 1958, the Jewish Community Center had outgrown its small space and was seeking to build a new and larger facility on property it had purchased on Grove Street, its present site.
+The building fund campaign launched in 1959, and by 1961, the newly named Temple Israel and Jewish Community Center was open for business, initially serving 126 member families.

-Lifecycle events, like the celebration of bar and bat mitzvahs, baby namings and brit milah, ufrufs and weddings, are occasions for exceptional communal pride, as are special Shabbatot that highlight the ritual skills of diverse segments of the congregation: Sisterhood; Brandeis Men’s Club; Youth; and others.
+Lifecycle events, including bar and bat mitzvahs, baby namings and brit milah, ufrufs and weddings, are occasions for exceptional communal pride, as are special Shabbatot that highlight the ritual skills of diverse segments of the congregation: Sisterhood, Brandeis Men’s Club, youth, and others.